anantvardhan04/svc_middleware_assignment/README.md

 # Project Setup Instructions

-## Assumptions

-1. Account statement API for the account service has been implemented using gRPC protocol, whereas rest all APIs for account service are REST based.

 This project has 5 services as mentioned below:
 1. **account_svc_rest** - Implements rest APIs for various account related functionalities
 2. **account_svc_grpc** - Implements grpc server for fetching the account statement